soundpress/RulesOfNYC/docs/c14/index.rst

 (g) All applicants for a Preliminary or Final Certificate of Eligibility must, in addition to the timely filing of an application, provide all of the required documentation for such application on or before December 31, 2011.

-(h) Notwithstanding anything to the contrary contained in this section, the Department may waive the filing deadlines for an application for a Final Certificate of Eligibility set forth in 28 RCNY § 7-05(d) and (e) if (1) the Department, in its sole discretion, determines that the owner of such private dwelling reasonably relied upon a representation by the seller of such private dwelling that the seller would file or had filed the application for the Final Certificate of Eligibility , and (2) the owner of such private dwelling provides all of the required documentation for such application on or before December 31, 2011.
+(h) Notwithstanding anything to the contrary contained in this section, the Department may waive the filing deadlines for an application for a Final Certificate of Eligibility set forth in 28 RCNY § 7-05(d) and (e) if (1) the Department, in its sole discretion, determines that the owner of such private dwelling reasonably relied upon a representation by the seller of such private dwelling that the seller would file or had filed the application for the Final Certificate of Eligibility, and (2) the owner of such private dwelling provides all of the required documentation for such application on or before December 31, 2011.